 Dr Margaret Otieno is the CEO/National Coordinator of Wildlife Clubs of Kenya, a national NGO targeting the youth and communities with Conservation Education.
 Margaret is also a board member of Worldlife Kenya, African Fund for Endangered Wildlife, Elsa Conservation Trust and is Deputy Chair for the Kenya Steering Committee (IUCN) and Deputy Chair for IUCN Commission on Education and Communication (CEC) for Eastern and Southern Africa.
 A holder of a PhD in Climate Change and Education for Sustainable Development and an MSc in Environment and Development, she is the 2020 winner of the 2020 International Brandwein Medal award.
 Margaret is a passionate hands-on environmental education professional and is driven by the belief that sustained education from grassroots to leadership levels is the single most important element in improved environmental protection and conservation.
 Through Africa wide workshops, WCK has stimulated a continental wildlife clubs movement.
 It has also helped spawn clubs in Asia, Latin America, and elsewhere in the developing world.
 In over 50 years, WCK has helped educate over 1,000,000 young Kenyans and placed many of them in positions of influence.

 Meg recently retired from the role of CEO of Canada’s national museum of Natural History’s where she eliminated their deficit through new revenue generating programs, a new brand framework and institutional positioning, a new value-based pricing structure and a contribution/business case approach to public program planning and research/collections management.
-Meg's volunteer work includes serving on the Board of the Canadian Canoe Museum as a Chair of the Nature Canada Women for Nature Initiative and on the Executive Committee for the National Capital Region chapter for the Institute of Corporate Directors.
+She grew earned revenue by 150% over seven years and grew the number of institutional touchpoints from 2 million to 4 million.

-Margaret (Meg) Beckel is an accomplished leader in the museum, post-secondary and arts & culture sectors.
-Her skills and experience include senior administration, fundraising, finance and operations ...
+Margaret (Meg) Beckel is an accomplished leader in the education, post-secondary and arts & culture sectors.
+Her skills and experience include senior administration, fundraising, finance and ...

 Ms Hanying LI